 Scripbox: For the initial stage of your start-up journey, did you have to make financial sacrifices?
 How did your personal attitude towards money help you?

 Richa: I did have to make sacrifices but my life long attitude towards money helped.
 I have understood the importance of money and even as a child I had decided that I would be.

 I used to save at least 50% of my salary.
 This is a habit I have maintained since I started earning.
 When I was saving for YourDOST, I made sure my discretionary expenses were kept at the lowest level possible.

 I have lived a frugal life and continue to do so.
 Even now I try and save as much as possible and invest in the company.

 Richa: I believe that every person must have a financial plan.
 Although I did not understand investing very well and was safety oriented, I made sure that my money was invested, if in nothing else, at least in safer options like FDs.

-I personally keep about 60% of my savings in safer options with fixed returns and 40% in other options like mutual funds.
+I personally keep about 60% of my savings in safer options with fixed returns and 40% in other options like.

 Scripbox: Do you equate money with happiness?

 Richa: As I said, I understood the importance of money even as a child.
 While money is not equal to happiness, money is definitely important.
 I have always made sure that I earn enough for at least my needs (which are not a lot!)